Crystal Bridges hosts Noon Year’s Eve Eve

 BENTONVILLE, Ark.
-(KNWA) — Some people decided to ring in 2020 a little early.
+(KFTA) — Some people decided to ring in 2020 a little early.

 Today, Crystal Bridges hosted its Noon Year’s Eve Eve event.
 It allows families to celebrate the new year a day early.